grafana/pyroscope/docs/sources/operators-guide/configure/configure-object-storage-backend.md

 Object storage configuration is currently only supported via the configuration files under the `storage.bucketConfig` configuration, see below for example.

-> Since Grafana Fire uses the same object storage configuration as [Thanos](https://thanos.io/) you can also refer to their [configuration section](https://thanos.io/tip/thanos/storage.md)
+> Since Grafana Phlare uses the same object storage configuration as [Thanos](https://thanos.io/) you can also refer to their [configuration section](https://thanos.io/tip/thanos/storage.md)
 > for more details.

 ## Amazon S3